ayetpyae/DH110/assignment08/README.md

 Find the link to the [full documentation of the UX storytelling](https://github.com/ayetpyae/DH110/tree/main/assignment04) here.

 ## Low-fidelity prototype
 After conducting user research and gaining a greater understanding of the product/service I was working on for the project, I finally started designing the actual app.
-I decided that the two main features I wanted to improve and/implement were a live chatbox and a more organized menu.(CHANGEEEE)
+I decided that the two main features I wanted to improve and/implement were
+1. a live chatbox which users can utilize to get assistance on finding information and
+2. an optimized navigation bar/menu that assists users to access relevant information more efficiently.

 **Wireframes and Wireflows**
 I first started by sketching wireframes and drawing wireflows.